jensenemily/jensenemily.github.io/index.md

 ## Current Research Projects:

-- Localized Control of PDEs
+- Optimization of treatement protocol for Leukemia patients
+- Bioinspired controller design for crawling locomotion
 - Structured Controller Design in the context of System Level Synthesis